Rohit281k/File_Encrypto/README.md

 1. Python 3.x

-2. pycrypto
+2. Pycrypto

 3. Copy the files inside the modules folder as it is and paste it in the Lib folder of your python directory.

-You can install missing dependencies through pip install pycryptodome.
+You can also install missing dependencies through pip install pycryptodome.:)

 # License
 This project is licensed under the MIT License - see the License file for details.